Having trouble with food waste? This article will help you understand why waste occurs and how to solve it!

 What are the benefits of reducing food wastage?

-According to a study report, 99 % of companies from various industries, such as grocery stores, restaurants, and hotels, saw a positive net profit margin after investing in waste management.
+According to a study report, 99 % of companies from various industries in Canada, such as grocery stores, restaurants, and hotels, saw a positive net profit margin after investing in waste management.
 Bottom line is, why wait?